StuntedProject/.github/profile/README.md

 - Fachri @mfachria (Mobile Developer)
 - Rian @fukriandysisnadi (Machine Learning Engineer)

+## Licence
+All of this code is published under MIT Licence.
+Feel free to fork the repository if needed for educational purpose or to continue updating this project on Machine Learning Model, Artificial Intelligence Algorithm.
+For more detail please contact us.
+Thanks.

 ## Updates from Project Anya

 - Application is now Available on Play Store [here](https://play.google.com/store/apps/details?id=com.projectAnya.stunthink&pcampaignid=web_share)